acoderu/BallChase/ros2_ball_chase_ws/docs/Yolo.md

    We compute ∂L/∂w for each weight independently
 ```

-**Basketball detection application**: Calculus enables our model to learn from thousands of basketball images, gradually improving detection accuracy through training.
+**Why this matters for basketball detection**: Calculus enables our model to learn from thousands of basketball images, gradually improving detection accuracy through training.
+The gradient calculations guide the model to focus on the most distinctive basketball features like their circular shape, color patterns, and texture.

 #### 3.2.3 Probability & Statistics: Handling Uncertainty